coccoinomane/song/README.md

 ## DOCUMENTATION
 SONG's source code is extensively documented with more than 10,000 lines of comments.
+The physical and numerical steps are explained in the source (.c) files, while the employed variables are documented in the header (.h) files.
 We are also working on a manual which we plan to release by the end of 2015.

 The physics, mathematics and numerics of SONG are described extensively in my PhD thesis [[10]], especially in Chapters 5 and 6.
 For any doubt or enquiry, please email me at <guido.pettinari@gmail.com>.